 “If you want to practice with your friends,” she said dryly.
 “If you want to teach them these ‘secrets’—which are mostly just basic foundations any Ink child learns by ten—then do it.
 You’ll get further faster if you have people to practice with.”
 She leaned in, her eyes dull as smudged smoke turned from the lamplight.
 “But under no circumstances can you imply that I am interested in teaching Vapours.
 You tell no one I said it was fine.
 Do you understand?”

-Will leaned back, the leather of his chair creaking.
+Will leaned forward, the leather of his chair creaking.
 He studied her, looking for the lie.
 “Why do you care so much, Gwen?
 Why does it matter if people think you’re being decent to someone who isn’t wearing a signet ring?”

 She pulled a fresh sheet of parchment toward her and began to write, her pen scratching a frantic, rhythmic tempo against the wood.
 “You want to know why I am the way I am?
 You want to understand what it’s like being a Circle member?”
 She shoved the parchment toward him.
 On it, she had inscribed three Aurelian Circle laws and their interpreted meanings in a precise, elegant hand.